 Michael's litigation and trial practice focuses on complex product liability and commercial matters, including class actions, Multi-District Litigations (MDL), mass torts, and claims for unfair competition and false advertising under state consumer protection statutes.
 Michael's clients include, among others, Medtronic, Inc., C.R.
 Bard Inc., Pfizer Inc., Merck & Co.
 Inc., Eli Lilly and Company, and GlaxoSmithKline, Inc. (GSK).

-Michael currently is National Coordinating and Trial Counsel for C. R. Bard Inc. in the In re Kugel Mesh Hernia Repair Patch Litigation, which is the subject of federal Multi-District proceedings in the District of Rhode Island and Coordinated State proceedings in the Superior Court of Rhode Island.
+Currently Michael is National Coordinating and Trial Counsel for C. R. Bard Inc. in the In re Kugel Mesh Hernia Repair Patch Litigation, which is the subject of federal Multi-District proceedings in the District of Rhode Island, and Coordinated State proceedings in the Superior Court of Rhode Island.
 He also represents C.R.
-Bard in the Pelvic Mesh Litigation and litigation involving Inferior Vena Cava filters.
-He also has been National Coordinating and Trial Counsel for Pfizer Inc. in the In re Mirapex Products Liability Litigation involving a drug to treat Parkinson's disease.
-That litigation was the subject of federal MDL proceedings in the District of Minnesota.
-He also represents GSK in the Avandia litigation.
+Bard in the Pelvic Mesh Litigation and litigation involving Bard's Inferior Vena Cava (IVC) filters.
+He represents GlaxoSmithKline in the Avandia litigation as well.

-He has also been named as one of Lawdragon's 500 Leading Lawyers in America and Best Lawyers in America.
-Michael has been consistently named by Chambers USA and Legal 500 and the International Who's Who of Product Liability and Life Science Lawyers as one of the "Leading Lawyers" for product liability.
+Named a BTI Client Service All-Star for 2014, Michael has been listed in Lawdragon's 500 Leading Lawyers in America and Best Lawyers in America.
+He has been consistently named by Chambers USA and Legal 500 and the International Who's Who of Product Liability and Life Science Lawyers as one of the "Leading Lawyers" for product liability.
 In August 2010, Law360 named Michael one of the "10 Most Admired Product Liability Attorneys."
 In 2008, he received Reed Smith's Shaw's Lion Award, given annually to the firm's outstanding lawyer over the previous year.
-Also in 2010, the The American Lawyer named Reed Smith as the Litigation Department of the Year for Product Liability.
+In 2010, The American Lawyer named Reed Smith as the Litigation Department of the Year for Product Liability.